-Hosted by Shaw Trust and supported by BT the UK IT Challenge for Disabled Young People is a new opportunity for 13 to 24 year olds to enhance their skills and achieve their personal best.
+Hosted by Shaw Trust and supported by BT, nominations are now open for the UK IT Challenge for Disabled Young People (opens in new tab or window).
+The UKITC presents a new opportunity for 13 to 24 year olds to enhance their skills and achieve their personal best.

 The UK IT Challenge is a 2 day event where teams of disabled young people from all across the United Kingdom will compete in a variety of IT challenges to test ability, creativity and skill, using different computer programmes.
 Challenges range from designing a poster in PowerPoint to retrieving specific information from the internet to showing off your ability with Excel.

 Aaron Phipps, Great Britain Wheelchair Rugby team member at the London 2012 Paralympics and the first British person with a disability to climb Mount Kilimanjaro, will be a special guest at the UK IT Challenge.
 Aaron has achieved many great things for both the charities he has fundraised for and himself.
 He will be delivering a speech to inspire, empower and motivate the young and talented individuals in attendance.